-With the aggressive web promotion of the video Advani Wilmer is able to create more than 8.6 lac views within 7 days of release of this video on YouTube.
+With the aggressive web promotion of the video, Advani Wilmer is able to create more than 8.6 lac views within 7 days of the release of this video on YouTube.
 However, the blog title “The Commercial That’s going to Win All the Awards” raising few questions in my mind:

 1) Does advertising agencies make advertisements to win AWARDS or to SELL clients products?
 Is this video repeat of Ford or Kurlon case?
 Though I doubt so in this case.

-2) Can above said advertisement which reveals product name in the end that too in a small font, be able to build enough AI (Awareness Index) or Persuade consumer to buy the product Fortune Oil?
+2) Can above-said advertisement which reveals product name in the end that too in a small font, be able to build enough AI (Awareness Index) or Persuade consumer to buy the product Fortune Oil?
 “I think this is a very good insight and executed well.
-It reminds me of the Jalebi Ad of Dhara which was a hot in early 90’s.
-If a brand has taste as it’s positioning this works well” Vineet Trakroo, CEO Evolution Strategy Advisors LLP says when asked opinion on this.
+It reminds me of the Jalebi Ad of Dhara which was hot in the early ’90s.
+If a brand has a taste as it’s positioning this works well” Vineet Trakroo, CEO Evolution Strategy Advisors LLP says when asked opinion on this.

-3) Has celebrity Ad Man Piyush Pandey done an honest job for his client or he has made an advertisement on expense of client’s money to win AWARDS, so that his agency can score more points to remain in race?
+3) Has celebrity Ad Man Piyush Pandey done an honest job for his client or he has made an advertisement on the expense of client’s money to win AWARDS so that his agency can score more points to remain in the race?

-6) Isn’t copy of the video is too generic for the category and how it is associating with the brand?
-This type of ad copy is true for any brand of this category and there is no uniqueness – just replace the end banner of client and its good for any food brand.
+6) Isn’t a copy of the video is too generic for the category and how it is associating with the brand?
+This type of ad copy is true for any brand of this category and there is no uniqueness – just replace the end banner of the client and its good for any food brand.
 Vineet Trakroo jokingly wrote to me when I shared this article content with him to seek his opinion “there is no oil used in making Dal so they should have used a different food product.
-It’s important to make connect between the functional benefit of the product and the emotional benefit in a good story telling format.”
+It’s important to make connections between the functional benefit of the product and the emotional benefit in a good storytelling format.”

-Certainly this TVC of Piyush came across as dishonest advertising in first instant due to Blog Publisher who’s post I saw on my FB Wall but is certainly is not the fact.
+Certainly, this TVC of Piyush came across as dishonest advertising in a first instant due to Blog Publisher whos posts I saw on my FB Wall but is certainly is not the fact.

-In last decade with emergence of Digital Media and advertising landscape has changed but appears advertising agencies and its old school of thought Ad Men are yet not prepared to tackle the change.
+In the last decade with the emergence of Digital Media and advertising landscape has changed but appears advertising agencies and its old school of thought Ad Men are yet not prepared to tackle the change.
 They are forgetting advertising is the product of the times when there was no information available to consumers and advertising was the only exposure to them and therefore delivered sales effectively.
-Current consumer has access to the information and the kind of advertising which was used to deliver a decade back is no more be effective or efficient in all time high fragmented media environment.
-Customer no more trust advertising which is bombarded by the manufacturers.
+The current consumer has access to the information and the kind of advertising which was used to deliver a decade back is no more be effective or efficient in the all-time high fragmented media environment.
+Customer no more trusts advertising which is bombarded by the manufacturers.

-TV Advertising role has changed and it need to tick more boxes of brand communication than ever.
-New TV advertising should be created keeping in mind that what complimentary role it can play in media mix?
+TV Advertising role has changed and it needs to tick more boxes of brand communication than ever.
+New TV advertising should be created keeping in mind that what complementary role it can play in the media mix?

-Even Vineet Trakroo further added “Today digital has more views than TV and smart marketers should look at the digital medium to build image.
+Even Vineet Trakroo further added “Today digital has more views than TV and smart marketers should look at the digital medium to build an image of the brands.
 I don’t expect this film to run on the TV but it can surely be edited into a 30-40sec format.
 I wish more and more creative work crosses this benchmark, as I am saddened by a lot of advertising and communication strategy see today.”